Untouched landscapes for millions of years. Here are the top 10 things to do in the Australian Outback that you won’t want to miss!

 One well-funded expedition in 1860–1861, led by Robert O’Hara Burke and William John Wills along with 19 men set out with the intention of crossing Australia from Melbourne in the south, to the Gulf of Carpentaria in the north, a distance of around 3,250 kilometres.
 Unfortunately, this expedition resulted in the death of seven men.

 Then came along a savvy Scotsman, John McDouall Stuart who led the first successful expedition to traverse the Australian mainland through the centre of the continent from south to north.
 Due to his experience and the care for his team, Stuart never lost a man.
-In total he led six expeditions without the loss of any lives.
-The major highway with a distance of 2,834 km connects Darwin in the Northern Territory to Port Augusta in South Australia was named Stuart Highway in acknowledgment of his incredible accomplishments.
+In total, he led six expeditions without the loss of any lives.
+The major highway with a distance of 2,834 km connects Darwin in the Northern Territory to Port Augusta in South Australia was named Stuart Highway in acknowledgement of his incredible accomplishments.

 An interesting fact is that 70% of mainland Australia is made up of arid and semi-arid desert which covers about 5.3 million square kilometres and includes ten major Australian deserts.